amikos-tech/chroma-cookbook/docs/core/collections.md

 !!! tip "Modify method on collection"

-    As the reader will observe `modify` method is called on the collection and node on the client as the rest of the collection lifecycle methods.
+    The `modify` method is called on the collection and not on the client, unlike the rest of the collection lifecycle methods.

 !!! note "Metadata Overwrite"

     Metadata is always overwritten when modified.
 If you want to add a new key-value pair to the metadata, you must first get the existing metadata and then add the new key-value pair to it.

-!!! warning "Changin HNSW parameters"
+!!! warning "Changing HNSW parameters"

-    While as of current version (`0.6.3`) you can create a collection and supply HNSW parameters in the metadata, it is not possible to change the HNSW parameters after initial creation.
+    HNSW configuration parameters (space, M, ef_construction, etc.) cannot be changed after the collection is created.
+To change these parameters, clone the collection — see [Cloning a Collection](#cloning-a-collection).

 Parameters: